MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ### Set using Group Policy
 Use the [Group Policy Management Console](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753298)(GPMC) in Windows Server 2012 R2 or later to set the following policies on domain-joined devices.
 >__NOTE:__ Group Policies for Insider Preview builds can only be set using GPMC and cannot currently be set using Windows Server Update Services (WSUS) or System Center Configuration Manager.
-To confirm that a device is connected to Windows Update services and not WSUS, in Registry Eitor go to: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate__.
+To confirm that a device is connected to Windows Update and not WSUS, in Registry Editor go to: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate__.

 __Allow Telemetry__.
 To enable installation of Insider Preview builds on a device, telemetry must be set to level 2 (enhanced) or higher.
 1. In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows UpdateData Collection and Preview builds/Allow Telemetry__